Freshwater pufferfish is gaining popularity among aquarium hobbyists because they look adorable with their ball-like appearance.

 The Fahaka pufferfish, also known as the Nile puffer, is a large puffer that can reach up to 1.4 feet in length.

 Nile Puffer freshwater fish has a striking appearance, and like all other pufferfish can change color depending on its mood.
 This species can inflict harm to kill other fish kept in the same tank.

 The puffer has strong teeth; it can use to tear pieces from other creatures in the same aquarium.
 There are reports of fish keepers sustaining severe injuries when carrying out routine maintenance on their tank.

 Because of its nature, you need to maintain the Fahaka puffer as a solitary specimen.

 Tropical fish enthusiasts consider the target puffer rare.

-The teeth of the target puffer constantly grow so it is important that you give them food with a hard exoskeleton, such as snails and other mollusks, to prevent their teeth from overgrowing.
+The teeth of the target puffer steadily grow.
+Which means, it is essential for you to give them food with a hard exoskeleton, such as snails and other mollusks, to prevent their teeth from overgrowing.

 Green Spotted Puffer

 The green spotted puffer features a yellow-green back with black spots that contrasts with its white belly.